No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 **She has a dog**
 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/meaning-circulates/she-has-dog.png?raw=true)

-There are several interpretations, yet this explains the diagram better than others. σ(possession) unifies *she* and *dog* as the owner and the one owned.
+While multiple interpretations are possible, this diagram offers the most coherent explanation.
+The morphism σ(possession) unifies she and dog under the relation of ownership: the owner and the owned.
 ```
     has
      ↑